KC-OU/KC-LEGO-CLI/README.md

 ### New Menu design

-Before the lego menu, add a menu for Leego mangament System, to divert to the  normal main screen for the sets a have a section of parts, sets, Minifigures and more.
+Before and after the lience screen the lego menu, add a menu for Leego mangament System, to divert to the  normal main screen for the sets a have a section of parts, sets, Minifigures and more.

 - Lego mangament System, will keep the same functionalty as it was before the change.